edgexfoundry/edgex-compose/compose-builder/README.md

 ```
 build
 Generates the all standard Edgex compose file variations and the TAF testing compose files.
 The generated compose files are stored in the top level folder.
-Each variation or standard compose files, ex includes Device REST & Device Virtual.
+Each variation of standard compose files includes the Device REST & Device Virtual .
 Compose files are named appropriately for options used to generate them.
 TAF compose files are store in the 'taf' sub-folder

 Standard compose variations are:
    full secure (docker-compose.yml)